-2 pieces of homework per week, to be handed in once a week, in line with school policy.
-One will be related to the NEA and the other will be exam practice.
+One piece of homework per week, to be handed in once a week, in line with school policy.
+Homework will be related to the NEA or will be exam practice.

-AQA - Food Preparation & Nutrition Anita Hull & Garry Littlewood - ISBN 9781908682789 (students have a copy in class and have an electronic version they can access at home)
+AQA - Food Preparation & Nutrition Anita Hull & Garry Littlewood - ISBN 9781908682789 (students have a copy in class and also have an electronic version they can access at home)